-- Tell PATH if the place you lived had dangerous conditions, such as no heat or running water, no kitchen, peeling paint, lead paint, crumbling walls or ceilings, or a gas leak. - Report dangerous conditions by calling 311. - If a City agency, such as ACS or HPD, told you to leave your apartment because it was dangerous, get a letter from them and give it to PATH. - If there is a medical reason (like asthma) why the apartment you were living in is harmful to you or your children, get a letter from a doctor stating why.
+- Tell PATH if the place you lived had dangerous conditions, such as no heat or running water, no kitchen, no working bathroom, cascading water leak, lead paint, crumbling walls or ceilings, or a gas leak. - Report dangerous conditions by calling 311. - If a City agency, such as ACS or HPD, told you to leave your apartment because it was dangerous, get a letter from them and give it to PATH. - If there is a medical reason or disability-related reason why the apartment you were living in is harmful to you or your children, get a letter from a medical provider or person with expertise about your disability stating why.

-What if I was the victim of a violent crime?
+What if I was a victim of a violent crime?